 The Stonington Community Center, affectionately nicknamed the COMO, was established as a nonprofit over 70 years ago to aid in the physical, social, mental and personal growth of the young people and adults of the local community.
-Since then, the COMO has grown to include the main building, two athletic fields, tennis courts, paddle tennis courts, a children's garden, playground, a pottery studio, and the ever-popular Thrift shop.
+Since then, the COMO has grown to include the main building, two athletic fields, tennis courts, paddle tennis courts, a children's garden, playground, a pottery studio, makerspace, a pond, and the ever-popular Thrift shop.
 The COMO also manages Sandy Point beach and duBois Beach.
 Families benefit from COMO community events, youth and adult programming, award-winning childcare and the continually expanding facilities that serve as community meeting space.

 The first meeting of the Stonington Community Center (COMO) took place on July 16, 1945, leading to the opening of the Stonington Community Center building in Ambulances Corps Hall on April 1, 1946.
 Around this same time, the thrift shop was established, founded by Mrs. A. H. Gildersleeve, who determined the British War Relief efforts should now be directed locally, specifically to benefit the COMO.

 In April 1957, the COMO continued to grow with the addition of two new tennis courts on Cutler Street and the purchase of Owen's Field.
 The COMO programs and services were outgrowing the capacity of the physical building at this time.
 A new building was built and opened on November 15, 1969.
 The new building housed the Doris Muller Preschool, a large gymnasium, an auditorium and several classrooms.
 On March 15, 1974 the property upon which the Annex and Thrift Shop stand was acquired.

 Due to community interest, in 2013 the COMO Campus constructed a full paddle tennis court, bringing paddle tennis back to the Stonington community.
 Thanks to the generous donations from friends of the Stonington Community Center, and led by the efforts of the COMO Platform Tennis Advisory Group (PTAG), the $250,000 project included two aluminum platform tennis courts, along with heaters, lights, viewing deck and warming hut.